-With the wicked cold and flu season we’ve had this year, a lot of folks are looking for all-natural, proven ways to boost their immune system strength—enter elderberry syrup!
-Making your own Elderberry Syrup is an excellent way to dabble in home herbalism.
+A lot of folks are looking for all-natural, proven ways to boost their immune system strength—enter elderberry syrup!
+Making this elderberry syrup recipe is an excellent way to dabble in home herbalism.
 The ingredients are easy to find.
 The syrup is a breeze to make.
 And it tastes awesome (which is definitely not true for all herbal medicines, trust me).

-Nowadays, you can buy Elderberry Syrup at most natural food stores and even in the pharmacy section of a lot of major supermarkets, but I have two issues with the store bought varieties: (1) price—lordy, they ain’t cheap at almost $20 per eight ounces and (2) ingredients—sugar, sugar, sugar.
-Flip over the box of store-bought Elderberry Syrup (or the gummies, more on those in a sec), and you’ll find sugar, corn syrup, or glucose (or all three) listed toward the top of the ingredients list.
+Nowadays, you can buy elderberry syrup in the pharmacy section of a lot of major supermarkets, but I have two issues with the big brand store-bought varieties: (1) price—lordy, they ain’t cheap, at almost $20 per eight ounces and (2) ingredients—sugar, sugar, sugar.
+Flip over the box of store-bought elderberry syrup (or the gummies, more on those in a sec), and you’ll find sugar or corn syrup listed toward the top of the ingredients list.

-Now, I love the occasional brownie or cookie as much as the next gal, but the truth is, processed sugar is an immunosuppressant.
-Taking a remedy that’s supposed to boost your immune system but contains an immunosuppressant as one of the first ingredients?
-That seems…um…counterproductive.
-So I make my own!
+Now, I love a good brownie or cookie as much as the next gal, but the truth is, a diet high in processed sugar has been linked to a reduced immune response.
+To me, taking a remedy that’s supposed to boost your immune system but contains an immunosuppressant as one of the first ingredients?
+That seems counterproductive.
+So I made my own elderberry syrup recipe!

 - Elderberries: Packed with immunostimulant compounds, antioxidants, and acts as a powerful antiviral.

 - Water: Because you need something make your syrup out of, duh.

 - Apple Cider or Juice: Adds a touch of sweetness to the syrup without adding sugar.
 It also has a nice dose of antioxidants!

 - Cinnamon: A natural anti-inflammatory that also helps balance blood sugar, which helps your body manage the large amount of honey in the syrup.